Adoption metrics

 Raw transaction counts

-Transactions matter only after asking what they represent: users, spam, exchange movement, mining behavior, apps, or tests.
+Transaction counts need classification: users, spam, exchange movement, mining behavior, apps, or tests.

 Kaspa adoption test

-What would strengthen the case.
+What would strengthen the case

 1. Users understand the benefit.
 Wallets and explainers make fast PoW confirmation feel legible.